 As well as using yoga and movement we can also incorporate other supportive tools, such as herbs, simple nutrition, natural healing techniques and enquiry questions.
 We can address issues relating to specific health conditions, menstrual health as well as our general wellbeing.

 One of the ways I work with women is by sharing teaching about the menstrual cycle.
 From understanding the menstrual cycle better we can find greater self-acceptance.
-Our physiology means we undergo more monthly hormonal fluctuation then men do: these shifts in hormones mean that our energy and mood naturally change through the month.
+Our physiology means we undergo more monthly hormonal fluctuation than men do: these shifts in hormones mean that our energy and mood naturally change through the month.

 Rather than our menstrual cycle being a negative to endure or an obstacle to overcome, the different stages of the monthly cycle can actually be harnessed to our advantage.
-Each stage of the cycle offers a different gift and we can learn how to utilise these creatively.
+Each stage of the cycle offers a different gift and we can learn how to use these creatively.
 Education around these natural shifts can help us understand the differences in our energy and mood and help us plan and preempt when we may feel more energised, productive, more outgoing and social.
-And when we will most likely have less energy, feel more like drawing in and resting and how this rest is not only crucial for our well being but it also makes us more productive later in our cycle.
+And when we will most likely have less energy, feel more like drawing in and resting and how this rest is not only crucial for our well-being but it also makes us more productive later in our cycle.

-These cycles will of course change from woman to woman and different women love and struggle with different parts of the cycle, which is something we can explore in our work work together.
+These cycles will of course change from woman to woman and different women love and struggle with different parts of the cycle, which is something we can explore in our work together.
 I love sharing education about the menstrual cycle because these teachings have transformed my life and my experience of my cycle.
-Like many women I experienced excruciating pain that crippled me in my teenage years but through yoga and movement, food and lifestyle changes and by learning about my cycle this has transformed.
+Like many women I experienced excruciating pain that crippled me in my teenage years, but through yoga and movement, food and lifestyle changes and by learning about my cycle this has transformed.

 Time, Costs and Place

-Sessions are 1 hour and cost £40, or £30 when you book a block of three.
+Sessions are 1 hour and cost £45

 *I am currently offering three sessions for £120 or six sessions for £200.